a7-software/andaman7-api/guide/overview.md

 Each resource can be searched according to their fields.
 To do so, queries must include a query parameter per search field.

+For string type fields, the given pattern is contained in the field.
+The search is case insensitive.
+For other type fields like numbers or dates, we provide comparison operators :

 ### Supported operators

 Operator                       | Description                                  | Parameter(s) type(s)